Loading...

 dash.output('/var/media/dash.mpd')

-See DASH options and DASH documentation for more information.
+See DASH options and DASH WikiPedia article for more information.

 HTTP Live Streaming (also known as HLS) is an adaptive bitrate streaming protocol.
 It uses HTTP-based file downloads and M3U playlists.
 Learn more